-The people who have kept the world from a slide into darkness and pulled it forward have, to a shocking extent, been heretics of one form or another.
+The people who have kept the world from a slide into darkness and pulled it forward have nearly always been heretics of one form or another.

-I’m using “heretic” more broadly than in just a religious context, but please consider this: It’s the punisher who makes the heretic.
-Without punishers, heretics would be nothing more than people with different ideas.
-And in our time, the punishers (at least in the West) are very seldom religious.
+I’m using “heretic” beyond a religious context, but that shouldn’t be unusual, after all, it’s the punisher who makes the heretic.
+Without punishers, heretics would be no more than people with different ideas.
+And in our time, the punishers are seldom religious.

-Trace almost any productive development back to its source, and you are likely to find an originator who is anything but obedient and conforming.
+Trace almost any productive development back to its source, and you are likely to find an originator who was anything but obedient and conforming.
 I know, because I’ve done it.

 The point here is that heresy – thinking differently – is the starting point for progress.
-On the other hand, obedience renders humans inert, leaving the heretics to do most the heavy lifting.
+Obedience, on the other hand, renders humans inert, leaving the heretics to do most the heavy lifting.
 And, truth be told, obedience also leaves the heretics to do most of the really fun things.

 Who Said That?